jefffhaynes/BinarySerializer/README.md

 }
 ```

 Serializing this class would result in a single byte.
-Alternatively, you may want the name of the enum to be serialized:
+Alternatively, to serialized the name of the enum:

 ```c#
 public class EnumClass